awslabs/landing-zone-accelerator-on-aws/source/mkdocs/docs/faq/general.md

 The Landing Zone Accelerator on AWS is an open-source solution that will help customers quickly deploy a secure, scalable, and fully-automated cloud foundation.
 The Landing Zone Accelerator is architected to align with AWS best practices and in conformance with multiple, global compliance frameworks.
 When used in coordination with services such as AWS Control Tower, it provides a simplified no-code solution to manage and govern a multi-account environment built to support customers with complex compliance requirements.
 Additionally, the Landing Zone Accelerator on AWS supports non-standard AWS partitions, including AWS GovCloud (US), and the US Secret and Top Secret regions.

 The Landing Zone Accelerator is built using the AWS Cloud Development Kit (CDK), and installs directly into a customers environment, where they have full access to the infrastructure as code (IaC) solution.
-Through a simplified set of configuration files, customers are able to enable additional functionality, guardrails (eg. AWS Managed Config Rules), and manage their foundational networking topology (eg. Transit Gateways and Network Firewall).
+Through a simplified set of configuration files, customers are able to enable additional functionality, guardrails (e.g., AWS Managed Config Rules), and manage their foundational networking topology (e.g., Transit Gateways and Network Firewall).

 ## Why should I use this solution?

-Landing Zone Accelerator is ideal for customers that don’t have the expertise or don’t want to design an enterprise platform and governance tool chain.
+Landing Zone Accelerator is ideal for customers that don't have the expertise or don't want to design an enterprise platform and governance tool chain.
 Any customer who is looking to build on AWS and wants to do so in a compliant way can use this solution to quickly improve their cloud security posture.

 ## How does it work?